Published 6/10/2021 10:13 AM CT

-The Cataloging Maintenance Center (CMC) recently cataloged a record book from 1861 for the West Sangamon Public Library District.
+The Cataloging Maintenance Center (CMC) recently cataloged Census documents for the Metropolis Public Library.

 The Cataloging Maintenance Center (CMC) was asked to catalog a series of old photographs for the Dixon Public Library they found in the basement.
 The photographs were mounted on mat board and date back to the late 1800s or early 1900s.
 One of the exciting things about finding these photographs is that...